-Use the VMware Validated Design Certificate Generation Utility (CertGenVVD) to generate with a single operation certificates that are signed by the Microsoft certificate authority (MSCA) for all management components.
-In this way, you can skip sending Certificate Signing Requests to a third-party CA. The generated certificates are compliant with the requirements of the individual management components.
+Use the VMware Validated Design Certificate Generation Utility (CertGenVVD) to generate certificates signed by the Microsoft certificate authority (MSCA) for all management products with a single operation.

 Provide a Window Server 2012 host that is part of the sfo01.rainpole.local domain.

-Install an intermediate CA server on the sfo01.rainpole.local
+Install an intermediate Certificate Authority server on the sfo01.rainpole.local domain.

-- Log in to the Windows host that has access to your data center.
+- Log in to a Windows host that has access to your data center.